Types of Therapy

 Rational Emotive Behavioral Therapy (REBT)

-Rational Emotive Behavioral Therapy (REBT) was developed by Dr. Albert Ellis.
-REBT is a structured approach to emotional problem solving in which I adopt an active–directive approach to helping you solve your own problems.
+My training also based on the Rational Emotive Behavioral Therapy (REBT) developed by Dr. Albert Ellis.
+REBT is a structured approach to emotional problem solving in which the therapist adopts an active–directive approach to helping you solve your own problems.
 According to the REBT, our emotions result from our beliefs, many of which are irrational, and thus cause us to suffer unnecessarily.
 As Dr. Albert Ellis stated, “We teach people that they upset themselves.
 We can’t change the past, so we change how people are thinking, feeling and behaving in the present,” the REBT therapist questions the client’s beliefs and replace those that are self-defeating with more life-enhancing alternatives.
-I will then encourage you to change your actions to align with your new, rational beliefs to relieve your emotional problems.
+The therapist will then encourage you to change your actions to align with your new, rational beliefs to relieve your emotional problems.
 As such, this active approach often includes homework assignments to help you put into practice what you have learned within therapy sessions.

 Clinical hypnosis can be used in different forms like: encourage you to use your imagination to help you in bringing the things you are imagining, present ideas or suggestions to you in your areas of struggle, and help you better understand underlying motivations or identify whether past events or experiences are associated with causing a problem.
 Hypnosis avoids the critical censor of the conscious mind, which often defeats what you know to be in our best interests.